-Admissions Counselor Resume Examples and Tips
+Admissions Counselor Resume Examples & Templates

 Admissions counselors assist students through the admissions process for a school or college, handling paperwork, networking with candidates, reviewing applications, performing administrative activities, and arranging campus tours and information sessions.
 For this role, you’ll be expected to have strong interpersonal, organizational, and communication skills.